tszemzo/tszemzo/README.md

 👋🏽 I’m Tomas Szemzo, and this is a short intro to me.
-I hope you’ll find it useful if we need to work together.
+I hope you’ll find it useful in case we need to work together.

 ## ⚙️ How I work